NeuroVRHack/MemoryScape_Team13/README.md

 ### Technologies Used & References
 - Technologies/Features used:

 For our application, we used Unity (version 2022.3.21f), with the Meta Quest 3 headset for mixed reality.
 We used the Meta Quest Developer Hub for development.
-As part of the XR environment, we implemented Passthrough features and spatial anchors.
+As part of the XR environment, we implemented *Passthrough features* and *spatial anchors*.

 - References/Resources: